 These adjectives are called participial adjectives.
 They are made by the participle of a verb.
 For regular verbs, participles end in ~ing (boring, the present participle) or ~ed (bored, the past participle).

-Students often have a difficulty choosing the correct adjective in a sentences.
+Students often have difficulty choosing the correct adjective in a sentence.
 This lesson will explain how to use them correctly.

 Adjectives that Describe Causes of Feelings: ~ing Adjectives

 Adjectives like boring/interesting describe something that causes a feeling.
 For example:

 It was a boring movie.
 The movie was boring. <– The movie is the cause of the feeling.
 It creates the feeling.